Minres/softvector/README.md

 - Pure software modeling of RISC-V vector operations
 - API mirroring the RISC-V vector specification
 - Template based implementation, allowing for various configurations
+- support for the full RVV specification, as well as Zvk, Zvfhmin and Zvfh
 ---